frankpereiragomez/frankpereiragomez/README.md

 ### Let's Connect!

- Fullstack Developer in React, Redux Toolkit, TypeScript, Express, MongoDB, and Styled Components.
+ Full stack Developer in React, Redux Toolkit, TypeScript, Express, MongoDB, and Styled Components.
 With a background in music from the conservatory and University of the Arts in Cuba, I bring a unique creative perspective to my coding.
 Having traveled extensively throughout Europe, I settled in Barcelona five years ago.
 Two years ago, I reignited my passion for programming, driven by my love for problem-solving, teamwork, and continuous skill development.
 I pursued programming studies through self-learning.
 Proud graduate of ISDI Coders in Barcelona.
 I thrive on collaborating with diverse teams to create innovative web solutions.
 Let's connect and build extraordinary experiences together!